 Sydney Itinerary Day 6: Manly Beach

-With its gorgeous beaches, scenic coastal walks, and stunning snorkeling spots — Manly should be on everyone’s Sydney itinerary.
+With its gorgeous beaches, scenic coastal walks, and stunning snorkeling spots — Manly NEEDS to be on everyone’s Sydney itinerary.

 I spent two full days around Manly Beach, and now I’m a strong advocate that it’s easily one of the best suburbs in Sydney.
-If you get the chance, definitely make it out this way for more than just a day trip.
+It’s the perfect place to spend a day, and becomes alive and bustling during the weekend with the Manly Market Place – open every Saturday and Sunday from 10am-5pm.

 Manly Beach to Spit Bridge Coastal Walk